-This Chapter is only applicable to independent agencies that are required by ordinance to comply with this Jax P-Code.or Charter to procure services through the Division.
-Independent agencies that are not required to comply with this Jax P-Codeprocure services through the Division may voluntarily procure services underpursuant to this Chapter.
+This Chapter is applicable to independent agencies that are required by ordinance or Charter to procure services through the Division.
+Independent agencies that are not required to procure services through the Division may voluntarily procure services pursuant to this Chapter.